shawnee-skogen/website/content/post/2022-06-13-mosl-pop-up-concert/index.md

 image: group_crop.jpg
 ---

-One of our lodge members, Ann Dolan, is a flutist in The Metropolitan Orchestra of St. Louis so we visited on of their summer "Pop-Up Concerts" on June 5th.
+One of our lodge members, Ann Dolan, is a flutist in The Metropolitan Orchestra of St. Louis so we visited one of their summer "Pop-Up Concerts" on June 5th.
 It was an absolutely blissful evening and very entertaining to listen to a concert from a few feet away.
-The theme of the concert was "Around the World" where one of the stops included a piece by Norwegian composer, [Johannes Hanssen](https://en.wikipedia.org/wiki/Johannes_Hanssen), called "Valdres March"; here is the performance,
+The theme of the concert was "Around the World" and one of the stops included a stop in Norway with a piece by Norwegian composer, [Johannes Hanssen](https://en.wikipedia.org/wiki/Johannes_Hanssen), called "Valdres March"; here is the performance,

 <iframe style="display: block; margin-left: auto; margin-right: auto" width="75%" height="515" src="https://www.youtube.com/embed/mi_oveexgTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>